MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Azure Cosmos DB v2.md

 9. If you want to transform the dataset before you import it, go to the bottom of the dialog box and select **Transform Data**.
 This selection opens the Power Query Editor so that you can filter and refine the set of data you want to use.

 10. Otherwise, select **Load**.
-After the load is complete, you can create visualizations like the one in the following image.
+After the load is complete, you can create visualizations.
 If you selected **DirectQuery**, Power BI issues a query to Cosmos DB for the visualization that you requested.

 ## Instructions, Limitations and Known Issues